luizbizzio/grafana-all-in-one/README.md

 ## License 📄

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [PolyForm Noncommercial License 1.0.0](./LICENSE).

+Commercial use, resale, and paid services are not permitted.